History

 The next line of defense is to apply coats of refined kaolin clay to your trees.
 The clay particles slough off onto curculios making their way into the trees, getting into all their orifices and irritating them.
 The idea is to convince them that our apple trees are just not worth the pain and suffering.
 But in order to be effective, kaolin clay has to be applied in a heavy and consistent enough layer, easier said than done around bloomtime, when growers are busiest and the weather is rainiest (the clay will wash off in rain, so many layers are required).

 So historically, many adults do succeed in their raison d’etre, to deposit their eggs under the skin of our new apples.
 But we still need to target the larvae in order to prevent a larger repeat of this whole cycle the next year.
-One thing we are experimenting with this year is to apply parasitic nematodes to the soil beneath trees, where they will happily gobble up plum curculio larvae after they penetrate the soil.
+Parasitic nematodes can be applied to the soil beneath trees, where they will happily gobble up plum curculio larvae after they penetrate the soil.
+We’ve tried this in the past and may again in the future, but for now, rely on Circle traps around the trunks of orchard perimeter trees to catch early season adults walking into the orchard each spring.

 Thanks in large part to an NC AgVentures grant, we installed a RainWise weather station at the orchard in winter 2021.
 Having such site-specific weather data at our fingertips will help us make better management decisions.
 And since our information is public, local gardeners and growers can also benefit.